AlbertFaust/mit-ocw-6.00sc/Unit1/Lecture1.md

 * A lot of computational techniques involve 'guess and check', this involves generating guesses and checking whether they are correct.

 ####Algorithms<br>
+An **algorithm** is a description of how to perform a computation.
+It contains:
+* _Set of Instructions_
+* _Flow of Control (order)_
+* _Termination Condition_

+**Set of Instructions:** these are the steps that can be executed.<br>
+_In the example above the set of instructions is the 'recipe' of the program, the 4 steps._
+**Flow of Control:** this is the order in which the instructions are executed.<br>
+_In the example above the flow of control is the order these steps are performed in, i.e 1, 2, 3, 4 repeat_
+**Termination Condition:** this tells the program when to stop.
+Without this the program will run to infinity.<br>
+_In the example above the termination condition is that if g * g is 'close enough' to x._